ishant162/openfl/docs/about/features_index/workflowinterface.rst

 **FederatedRuntime**

-1. `Checkpointing on the Director`:

-   - If checkpointing is enabled, it is performed on the `Director`.
+In a distributed environment consisting of Director, Envoys and User Node (where the experiment is launched), the following debugging support is available:

-   - To debug checkpointing on the Director, you can follow the same steps outlined for :code:`LocalRuntime`.
+1.	**Director Node**: If checkpointing is enabled, Metaflow client can be launched on Director and same steps outlined for :code:`LocalRuntime` can be followed.

-2. `Debugging Outputs in Jupyter Notebook`:

-   - The `stdout` and `stderr` logs can be accessed directly in the Jupyter notebook.
+2.	**User Node**: The stdout and stderr logs are printed directly in the Jupyter notebook.
-   - The `updated flow state` is also available in the notebook for inspection and debugging.

-While this information is useful for debugging, depending on your workflow it may require significant disk space.
-For this reason, `checkpoint` is disabled by default.
+**IMPORTANT**: While this information is useful for debugging, depending on your workflow it may require significant disk space.
+For this reason, checkpoint is disabled by default.